-Continental Colony invites ALL parents to join the Title I Panther Parent Advisory Committee (P-PAC) to share ideas and ways to involve other parents/guardians to build partnerships with school, families, and the community.
+Continental Colony invites ALL parents to join the Title I Panther Family Advisory Committee (P-FAC) to share ideas and ways to involve other parents/guardians to build partnerships with school, families, and the community.
 The team will meet during the school year, but parents can also submit their ideas or suggestions during all activities and meetings as well as through our parent surveys and website.

 If you would like to learn more about the Title I Panther Parent Advisory Committee please contact Parent Liaison, Sonya Williams via email sxwilliams@atlanta.k12.ga.us